National Parliaments and European Democracy

 - Date: 2014-2016

-Background: The project was designed as a series of workshops or sets of interviews with national deputies of Eurozone member states, with the aim of collecting their ideas about the state of European democracy as well as their views on the similiarities and differences between the national and European level.
+Background: The project was designed as a series of interviews with national deputies of Eurozone member states, with the aim of collecting their ideas about the state of European democracy as well as their views on the similiarities and differences between the national and European level.

-In early 2017, a final comparative report will present the findings of 6 countries overall.
+Since November 2016, a final comparative report is presenting the findings of 4 countries overall.

 An early pilot of the project "Trilogy on the future of Europe" (2014), already gathered data and insights from France and Germany which were later reflected as part of a high-level conference on the issue of "Core Europe".